libp2p/js-libp2p/doc/GETTING_STARTED.md

 ## Configuring libp2p

+If you're new to libp2p, we recommend configuring your node in stages, as this can make troubleshooting configuration issues much easier.
+In this guide, we'll do just that.
+If you're more experienced with libp2p, you may wish to jump to the [Configuration readme](./CONFIGURATION.md).

 ### Basic setup

 Now that we have libp2p installed, let's configure the absolute minimum needed to get your node running.
 The only modules libp2p requires are a [**Transport**][transport] and [**Crypto**][crypto] module.
 Let's start by setting up a Transport.